Thijmen73/advanced-snake/README.md

 Solution : HOW DID WE SOLVE IT ?

 Challenge 2 : Pulling and saving changes
-Solution : HOW DID WE SOLVE IT ?
+Solution : Once the changes were done on a branch we saved them and coded on the terminal the following: "git add ." (to prepare the save the changes), "git commint -m "Desired message"" (save the changes with a message) and finally "git push" (to send the changes to GitHub were we could all see the new branch and edit the content of it).
+Finally to see the changes on visual code, we typed on the terminal "git pull"

-Challenge 3 : Connecting the GitHub repository with VS code
+Challenge 3 : Connecting the GitHub repository with VS code.

-Explanation : We faced difficulties when we tried to connect the GitHub ...
+Solution : To solve this issue we opened VS code and click on the option "Clone Repository".
+From GitHub, we copy the link to the reporitory of interest and paste it on VS code.
+Then the Read.me and LICENCE would show up on the files.

+...